Haley says Russia is 'nervous' and an 'island' after Assad attack

 - Haley and the White House now argue that Assad must step down in order to create a stable Syria

-Washington (CNN)Nikki Haley, the US envoy the United Nations, is characterizing Russia as skittish and isolated in the wake of Syrian leader Bashar al-Assad's deadly chemical weapon attack last week that killed scores of civilians, including children.
+Washington (CNN)Nikki Haley, the US envoy to the United Nations, is characterizing Russia as skittish and isolated in the wake of Syrian leader Bashar al-Assad's deadly chemical weapon attack last week that killed scores of civilians, including children.

-On Tuesday, US officials charged that Russia was trying to cover up the attack, and Haley said in an interview that Moscow "knew" about it beforehand.
+On Tuesday, US officials charged that Russia was trying to cover up the attack, and Haley said in an interview with CNN's Jamie Gangel that she thinks that Moscow "knew" about it beforehand.

+"I think that if you look at the fact that when this information came out, they were so quick to defend," Haley said.
+"They didn't look shocked, they didn't look surprised.
+They were so quick to defend.
+And then the evidence comes out and we see exactly what it is.
+And we know exactly what the environment was.
+Then you realize that..."

-"I think they're nervous," Haley told CNN's Jamie Gangel.
+"I think they're nervous," Haley continued.
 "I think that they very much feel as if they've been weakened by Assad's actions and their cover up.
 They realize the international community didn't buy it and is not buying it.
 And they now have to figure out how to save face.
 We're giving them all the options to save face."

 Haley's comments come before critical meetings between Secretary of State Rex Tillerson and his Russian counterpart, Sergey Lavrov, which are now expected to focus on Assad's use of chemical weapons on his own people.